Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 ENVS The environment variables that you need to set for the ODBC driver.

-For example, LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, SHLIB_PATH depending on the driver, platform and linker.
-If you do not set your environment correctly, you will get an error containing the text:
+For example, LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, or SHLIB_PATH depending on the driver, platform and linker.
+If you do not set your environment correctly, you'll get an error containing the text:

 For example: